Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/tutorials/testing/techniques_and_tricks_for_debugging_multiplayer_games.md

 }
 ```

-### Use debug logging for situations where visual debugging is not appropriate.
+### Use debug logging for situations where visual debugging isn't appropriate.

 Text-based logging is valuable for tracking down non-visual events (such as RPCs) and information.
 It is a good idea to include network tick and client id in log messages so that it's easier to build a timeline when reading the logs.